Samsung Galaxy S4: Battery problems and safety issues

 A house in Hong Kong is alleged to have been set on fire by an S4 in July 2013, followed by a minor burnt S4 in Pakistan.
 A minor fire was also reported in Newbury, United Kingdom in October 2013.
 Some users of the phone have also reported swelling batteries and overheating; Samsung has offered affected customers new batteries free of charge.

 On December 2, 2013, Canadian Richard Wygand uploaded a YouTube video describing his phone combusting.
 The phone was plugged into AC power overnight; he woke up to the smell of smoke and burning matter.
 In the video, the power cord was shown to be severely burnt and showed warped damage to the power plug.
 Later in the video, Wygand describes how he attempted to get a replacement:

 In his second video, uploaded a few days after the first one, Wygand states that in order to receive a replacement phone, Samsung allegedly asked him to sign a legal document requiring him to remove the video, remain silent about the agreement, and surrender any future claims against the company.
-It is unknown whether or not he signed the document, but his frustrations had been expressed in his video.
-In an interview with Mashable, Wygand said that since he posted the second video, no further response from Samsung was received.
+He didn't sign the document, but his frustrations had been expressed in his video.
+In an interview with Mashable, Wygand said that since he posted the second video, Samsung refused to replace his phone for not signing the document and no further response from Samsung was received afterwards.
 However, an official spokesman from Samsung told Mashable, "Samsung takes the safety and security of our customers very seriously.
 Our Samsung Canada team is in touch with the customer, and is investigating the issue."

 In the UK, companies which sold the S4 have varied in their reactions to claims by worried customers for replacement batteries under the Sale of Goods Act.
 Amazon, for example, have simply refunded part of the purchase price to allow for the cost of a replacement battery.
 O2 however insist that the complete phone, with the faulty battery, be returned to them so that they in turn can send it to Samsung to consider the claim.